How To Develop A Winning CRO Testing Roadmap

 4. Document on hand performance and set a baseline

 Prior to moving towards brainstorming testing ideas, you need to set a baseline for your existing performance.
-It means you need to conduct a CRO audit to understand the areas which needs either attention or improvement.
-At least, for your online business, you should be aware of bounce rate, primary CTA & CTR, and exit rate.
-Such statistics should be noted down on excel sheet or any other convenient application.
+It means you need to conduct a CRO audit to understand the areas which need either attention or improvement.
+At least, for your online business, you should be aware of the bounce rate, primary CTA & CTR, and exit rate.
+Such statistics should be noted down on the excel sheet or any other convenient application.

 5. Devise testing thoughts